-- 23.1 Secondment opportunities will be promoted through an open Expressions of Interest process unless operational requirements make this impracticable. - 23.2 Secondment for a defined period may be: - (i) offered by the University and agreed to by the staff member; or - (ii) requested by the staff member and agreed to by the University; or - (iii) directed by the Director, People and Workforce Strategy, following consultation by line management with the affected staff member. - 23.3 The details and conditions of the secondment, including return arrangements, will be offered and agreed to in writing.
-Where the secondment is directed under Clause 23.2 (iii), secondment will be at or above the substantive level and there will be a right of return to the substantive position and primary place of work. - 23.4 The new supervisor will provide a period of familiarisation and training for the new staff member.
+- 234.1 Secondment opportunities will be promoted through an open Expressions of Interest process unless operational requirements make this impracticable. - 234.2 Secondment for a defined period may be: - (i) offered by the University and agreed to by the staff member; or - (ii) requested by the staff member and agreed to by the University; or - (iii) directed by the Director, People and Workforce Strategy, following consultation by line management with the affected staff member. - 234.3 The details and conditions of the secondment, including the right of return arrangements, will be offered and agreed to in writing.
+Where the secondment is directed under Clause 234.2 (iii), secondment will be at or above the substantive level and there will be a right of return to the substantive position and primary place of work. - 234.4 The new supervisor will provide a period of familiarisation and training for the new staff member.